MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-game-dvr.md

 # Configuring Game DVR in Partner Center

-On Xbox One (or later) consoles, one of the most popular features is Game DVR, which allows gamers easy access to recording, editing and sharing their most epic gaming moments.
+On Xbox One, one of the most popular features is Game DVR, which allows gamers easy access to recording, editing and sharing their most epic gaming moments.
 The Game DVR strings will appear as the title for any developer-created game DVR clips in your title.

 Configuring the string in the service will ensure that the correct localized version of that string shows up in any apps where that clip is featured.